BrianZanti/ini-to-cardcannon/README.md

 [story-slug-3]
 title = A Very Whatever Story
 labels: whatever
-child_of: story-slug
+child_of: epic-slug
 depends_on: story-slug-2
 story_text: line 1 of story
     line 2 of story
     line 3 of story
     etc
 ```

 #### Labels

 Labels are used mostly for project management tools to 'link' common-themed stories together across epics.
 For example, multiple epics might deal with a particular resource or module.

 The "build-cannon.py" script will also add two labels to each non-epic story: 'to do' and 'backlog'.
-Primarily these are for waffle.io.
-When these GitHub issues are generated and then initialize a waffle.io board, Waffle will move stories into a column named after that label.
-The "basic" waffle.io board uses a column called 'To Do', where the "advanced" waffle.io board uses a column called "Backlog".
-By adding both of these labels by default, Waffle should populate the board correctly no matter which board layout the students choose to initialize.

 #### Rationale/Excuses: